 Scarlett herself as a character annoyed me, and I’m sure most people can agree that if you do not like the main character then it is extremely difficult to be interested in the story.
 Scarlett felt like a self-righteous and pretentious girl who thought she knew the answer to everything.
 I know that when you are around 14 or 15 most people do act that way, but somehow reading from Scarlett’s perspective was so painful to get through.
 She was constantly babying and bullying her mother, her best friend, and her father and stepmother.
 How could anyone like this girl?

 One of the most annoying things to me is the top review of this book on Goodreads states that this book is Feminist AF, to which I only have one question: HOW?
 Scarlett spends a vast majority of this book talking badly about her best friend’s sister who happens to be very pretty and popular and dating Scarlett’s crush, as well as slut-shaming and body-shaming her.
-Now I remember being in high school and feeling a little jealous when other girls flirted with a guy I liked, but I didn’t slut-shame them or obsess over wanting to be them, and I certainly did not write them essentially as a sex-bot in a public fan fiction forum, nor would I have called them by their actual name if I had been stupid enough to do so.
+Now I remember being in high school and feeling a little jealous when other girls flirted with a guy I liked, but I didn’t slut-shame them or obsess over wanting to be them, and I certainly did not write about them in a public fan fiction forum, nor would I have called them by their actual name if I had been stupid enough to do so.

 This book had lots of potential to be something truly great, but ended up falling extremely flat for me.